 Laos Coffee Time: High in the mountains surrounding the city of Luang Prabang, dwell a bouquet of diverse hill tribes who produce a rare specialty highland Arabica coffee.
 Meet a local expat who has been living in Laos working in agriculture.
 Learn about the different types of coffee beans produced in Luang Prabang and what positive effects the project is having on the locals.
 Have a chance to see coffee being roasted and of course taste the final product of these fine Lao Arabica beans in the form of a latte, cappuccino or the local specialty, the Luang Prabang espresso.

-20th UNESCO Anniversary Walking Tour: In celebration of the 20th UNESCO Anniversary in December 2015, a book was published that highlights myriad aspects of this unique and charming World Heritage Site.
+20th UNESCO Anniversary Walking Tour: In celebration of the 20th UNESCO Anniversary, a book was published that highlights myriad aspects of this unique and charming World Heritage Site.
 The walking tour we propose you to take, which is based on the book, has been put together by connoisseurs of Luang Prabang.
 Set out on foot for an ‘off the beaten track’ walking tour with your local guide and the 20th Anniversary Book in hand.
 Observe Luang Prabang’s distinct architecture and let your guide tell you stories about the houses you see and the places you pass.

 Indonesia is a vast nation of over 250 million people spread over thousands of islands.
 Comprised of hundreds of ethnic groups and languages, Indonesia is proud of its diversity.
 Explore paradise on Bali, where stunning beaches dot the coast, juxtaposed by the dramatic volcanic landscape and terraced rice paddies of the interior.
 Island hop over to Jogjakarta, the capital of Java, which is home to the 9th century Borobudur Temple as well as an active volcano.
 Head further east to the island of Komodo, home of the legendary dragon, or to the isle of Moyo, a protected area which offers some of the best marine activities in the region.
 Indonesia offers an incredible range of rich and diverse experiences, and visitors to this nation remember their time here with fondness.